brodul/github-backup/README.markdown

 github-backup
 =============

-Backs up all your GitHub repositories.
+Backs up all your public GitHub repositories.

 Usage: